ethereum-optimism/specs/specs/interop/storage-upgrade.md

 }
 ```

+All chains will need to be owned by the L1 governance multisig to be part of interop.
+Each L2 `ProxyAdmin` owner will be responsible for setting the hash onion.
+On OP Mainnet this address corresponds to the aliased L1 governance multisig.

 ## Generate Hash Onion

 Create a Foundry script that generate the final onion hash based on a list of local and remote tokens.